Rodpach/Invasion_process/README.md

 # Invasion process and their simulation

-This constitute the supplementary material of *FACTORS AFFECTING INVASION PROCESS OF THE EUROPEAN STARLING (STURNUS VULGARIS) AND THE EURASIAN COLLARED DOVE (STREPTOPELIADECAOCTO) IN A MEGADIVERSE COUNTRY* (Ceja-Madrigal et al.XXXX; *in press*).
+This constitute the supplementary material of _Factors affecting invasion process of a megadiverse country by two exotic bird species_ ([Ceja-Madrigal et al.2023](https://www.sciencedirect.com/science/article/pii/S2213305423000322?dgcid=coauthor#ack0005)).
 In this document we show how to use the functions `invasion_process` and `sim_spatialinvasion` in a tandem assessment framework, following a single example of their use.
-In this example we provide data obtained from [GBIF.org](GBIF.org) [(11 April 2022; GBIF Occurrence Download)](https://doi.org/10.15468/dl.8z9dxy) of *Sturnus vulgaris* in continental Mexico, using a 30x30 km grid across continental Mexico.
+In this example we provide data obtained from [GBIF.org](GBIF.org) [(11 April 2022; GBIF Occurrence Download)](https://doi.org/10.15468/dl.8z9dxy) of _Sturnus vulgaris_ in continental Mexico, using a 30x30 km grid across continental Mexico.

 ## invasion process